Gayo Asherbiri

-Gayo Asherbiri is an Ethiopian medical doctor, politician and member of parliament in the Parliament of Ethiopia.
+Gayo Asherbiri is an Ethiopian doctor, politician and member of parliament in the Parliament of Ethiopia.
 He is also the current Acting President of the Pan African Parliament as of August 2023.

 Career

 Gayo is a medical doctor by profession.
 He first ran for office as Member of the Ethiopian Parliament in 2004.
 He then joined the Pan African Parliament and rose through the ranks to become Vice President of the East African Caucus in 2022.

 In August 2023, he became acting President of the Pan African Parliament.
 Days later, he dismissed Zimbabwean preacher Uebert Angel as Pan African Parliament Ambassador in what he said was an illegal appointment.

 Personal life

 Gayo is married and lives in Addis Ababa.